AlbaXIII/thegood-thebadge-theugly/README.md

 ## Testing

-This project was designed prominantly for mobile screens before using media queries to apply reactivity to the game space.
+This project was designed predominantly for mobile screens before using media queries to apply reactivity to the game space.
 The initial screen during the design phase was the Samsung Galaxy Z Fold 5.
 Testing was also completed on the following screen sizes;

 * iPhone 12 Pro (390x844)
 * Google Pixel 7, Samsung Galazy S20 Ultra (412x915)